Hires

 Helpful Information

+*THE FALL 2025 APPLICATION DEADLINE HAS BEEN EXTENDED TO MAY 27, HOWEVER, THE ON-CAMPUS HOUSING DEADLINE IS MAY 1.
+STUDENTS APPLYING AFTER MAY 1 SHOULD BE PREPARED TO LIVE OFF-CAMPUS.
 Full year or single-term (fall or spring) available.
 Placement is guaranteed for HOST payment.
 A limited number of spots are available for HOME payment for one semester only.
-No guarantee of enrollment in desired courses; students must have flexibility in courses.
-On-campus housing is likely for both fall and spring, as long as the housing application is submitted by the deadlines.
+No guarantee of enrollment in desired courses; students must have flexibility

 Host Payment |Open